-Overall performance assessment and individual bonus allocation

-An annual performance assessment framework supports the 2022 Incentive System.
-The assessment assures a connection between performance and variable remuneration, clarity of performance objectives and coherence with business strategy.
-Our performance management process ensures that all Identified Staff receive their own individual goals at the beginning of the year and includes a rigorous review of their goals achievements.
+Overall performance assessment and individual bonus allocation individual goals at the beginning of the year and includes a rigorous review of their goals achievements.
 Short-term variable remuneration, for instance, is determined based on specific, clear and measurable performance indicators, through an assessment based on objective drivers.